tuyafeng/Via/README.md

 **Which rendering engine does Via use?**

 Via uses the built-in WebView renderer included on the Android platform.
 On Android 5.0+ devices, the WebView implementation is usually `Android System WebView (com.google.android.webview)`, you can update it in the Play Store for a better browsing experience.
-If you want to know the current WebView implementation and version of your device, you can click "Settings - About - Version" of Via to get the debugging information which contains the WebView information.
+If you want to know the current WebView implementation and version of your device, you can click "Settings - About" in Via and tap on the Via logo to get the debugging information which contains the WebView information.

 **How to disable JavaScript or set a special user agent for a website?**